 In a country in which one out of every 12 people has diabetes—and the majority have type 2—the cost of managing the disease is a big deal.
 People who have been diagnosed with diabetes spend more than twice as much on medical expenses than people who don’t have it, according to the American Diabetes Association.
-In fact, dealing with diagnosed diabetes (because an estimated seven million cases are undiagnosed) ran the U.S. a whopping $174 billion in 2007, including $116 billion in medical expenditures and $58 billion in decreased national productivity.
-That’s because when you don’t take care of your type 2 diabetes, the complications—from heart disease to blindness to limb amputation—can leave you sidelined.
+In fact, dealing with diabetes ran the U.S. a whopping $174 billion in 2007, including $116 billion in medical expenditures and $58 billion in decreased national productivity.
+That’s because when you don’t take care of your type 2 diabetes, the complications—which can include heart disease, blindness, and limb amputation—can leave you sidelined.

 But type 2 diabetes doesn’t have to be a total budget buster.
 Following doctor’s orders now could prevent expensive hospitalizations later, and there are ways to shrink the bottom line on today’s bills.
 Read on for tips from top experts.